What is Private Insurance?

-Who needs a Captive?
+Who needs Private Insurance?

-What are the costs of a Captive?
+What are the costs of a Private Insurance?

+How do I create and run a Private Insurance Strategy?
 There are three simple steps involved in determining whether your business is a fit.

 First, we will have a conversation with you about your business, your present goals, and your company’s internal risks and current risk management programs.
 Those are the focal points of the “Risk Management” page of this website.

 Second, CapAlt will provide you with a detailed feasibility and actuarial analysis report that shows your business several options for participation in the Protected Cell model, along with the associated costs and timelines of each option.